LArSoft/larsoft.github.io/wiki/Building_with_clang.md

 As of art `v2_10_00`, builds with Clang `v5_0_1` (`c2`) are supported.
 This page reflects the effort needed to build LArSoft and experiment code with `c2`.

-The absolute value of unsigned type ‘bool’ has no effect(#The-absolute-value-of-unsigned-type-bool-has-no-effect) {.wiki-class-count}
+The absolute value of unsigned type ‘bool’ has no effect
 --------------------------------------------------------------------------------------------------------------------

 **The compilation error**: